peterbrittain/asciimatics/doc/source/widgets.rst

 screen is resized and so you will use more or less real estate appropriately.

 Finally, you could also tell asciimatics to use an object to fill any remaining space.
+This allows for the sort of UI like you'd see in applications like top where you have a fixed header or footer, but then a variably sized part that contains the data to be displayed.

-This can be done in 2 ways:
+You can achieve this in 2 ways:

-1. You can tell a Layout to fill any remaining space in the Frame, using `fill_frame=True` on construction.
+1. You can tell a Layout to fill any remaining space in the Frame using `fill_frame=True` on construction.
-2. @@@ formal API for widgets.
-Replace -ive number logic.
+2. You can tell some Widgets to fill any remaining space in the Frame using a height of `Widget.FILL_FRAME` on construction.

 These two methods can be combined to tell a Layout to fill the Frame and a Widget to fill this Layout.
 See the ListView class in the contact_list demo code.

+Note that you can only have one Layout and/or Widget that fills the Frame.
+Trying to set more than one will be rejected.

 Large forms
 ~~~~~~~~~~~